EricMFink/CivPro/_pages/syllabus.md

 _Note:_ This class will not meet on Sept.
 24 and Oct.
 10.

-[^clermont1]: Readings from the Clermont hornbook are optional, but you may find them helpful to get an overview of the topics covered.
+[^clermont1]: Readings from the Clermont hornbook are optional.
+You may find them helpful to get an overview of the topics covered.

-[^click1]: Click & Learn will display a Due Date for the required lessons in each Unit.
-These will count toward your final grade.
-Click & Learn lessons with no due date indicated are not required.
+[^click1]: Required lessons in each Click & Learn unit are indicated by a due date of December 1.
+Lessons without a due date are not required and will not count toward your final grade.